Loading...

 Teacher Fran Wrigley from Brighton observed beginning students reading complete books within weeks during her tadoku summer course.
 She realized she didn't read her first complete Japanese book until five years after starting traditional study, lamenting the thousands of easy books she could have enjoyed.

-Start Your Tadoku Journey Today
+Start Reading Today